-14 Interestingly, if individuals arrayed by their equivalized benefits, rather than career earnings, there is no evident pattern of change in life expectancy..
+14 Interestingly, if individuals arrayed by their equivalized benefits, rather than career earnings, there is no evident pattern of change in life expectancy.

-15 The distribution of individual-based based benefits is still shown using the distribution of equivalized career earnings.
-If we show the distribution in terms of the distribution of individual career earnings, the lower two deciles of the distribution for women have zero earnings.
+15 The distribution of individual-based benefits is still shown using the distribution of equivalized career earnings.
+If we show the distribution in terms of individual career earnings, the lower two deciles of the distribution for women have zero earnings.